Customer Service: 503-823-7770

 Reservoir 1 south wall after crumbling facing has been removed.

 Construction activities to repair and rebuild the historic features of the reservoirs in Mt.
 Tabor Park will begin in November 2017.
 The areas impacted are the reservoir loop walkway around Reservoir 1 and the concrete stairway on the dam face between Reservoirs 5 and 6.

 Concrete restoration began in November 2017 and will conclude in late spring 2018.
 Contractors are conducting a complete makeover of the south wall and the walkway around Reservoir 1 as well as miscellaneous exterior concrete repairs to the gatehouses at Reservoirs 5 and 6 and the Weir Building.
 As this work is weather dependent, an actual completion date cannot be determined.
 Work will begin the first week of November 2017.
 Reservoir 1 will be drained so that consultants can conduct a basin condition assessment.

 The walkway around Reservoir 1 will be closed to the public while the project is under construction.

 The community has prioritized the replacement of fencing that isolates the dam face between Reservoirs 5 and 6 from park activities.
 This isolation and protection is required by the Oregon Water Resources Department Dam Safety Program.
 The existing chain link fence will be removed and a more visually compatible and complementary fence will be installed.
 A new railing on the south side of the concrete staircase will also be installed.
 Some non-native landscaping has been removed, and native plants will be planted in select areas.
-Work will begin the first week of December and will take three to four weeks to complete.
-The concrete staircase on the dam face will be closed during certain times during construction.
-Please obey all construction signs and fencing.

 Preservation construction activities on select historic reservoir and gatehouse features are scheduled for the next three years.
 Updates will be posted here.